domco

 Tutorial

-The following documentation covers the basics of creating a site and all of the features domco provides in addition to Vite and Hono.
-See the Vite or Hono documentation for more information and configuration options.
+The following documentation covers the basics of creating a site and all of the features domco provides in addition to Vite.
+See the Vite documentation for more information and configuration options.

 Create a new project

-To get started, you’ll need to have Node, Bun, or Deno or installed on your computer.
+To get started, you’ll need to have Node (recommended), Bun, or Deno or installed on your computer.
 Then run the create-domco script to create a new project.
 If you already have an existing client-side Vite project check out the migration instructions.

 Node